rassim-medkour/AdBoard/README.md

    ./rebuild.sh
    ```
 4. Access the backend API at http://localhost:3000
+5. Access the API documentation at http://localhost:3000/api/docs
-5. The MongoDB service is available at localhost:27017 (credentials: root/rootpassword)
+6. The MongoDB service is available at localhost:27017 (credentials: root/rootpassword)
-6. The MQTT broker is available at:
+7. The MQTT broker is available at:
    - MQTT protocol: localhost:1883
    - WebSockets protocol: localhost:9001